iharshr/homelab-kodi/README.md

    docker compose logs nextcloud-db
    ```

-3. **Media Not Syncing:**
+3. **Database Connection Issues:**
-   - Check volume permissions
+   - Check if MariaDB is running
-   - Verify volume mounts are correct
+   - Verify database credentials
-   - Restart Kodi service
+   - Restart the database service

 4. **Port Already in Use:**
-   - Check if other services are using ports 8080, 8081, or 445
+   - Check if other services are using port 9000
    - Modify ports in `docker-compose.yml` if needed

 ### Logs